One-loop power spectrum corrections in interacting dark energy cosmologies: Nonlinear Perturbation Theory in IDE Cosmology

 where we have defined $\lambda \equiv \frac{\xi \rho_{\mathrm{de}}}{\rho_m}$, which fully captures the deviation from the standard model.
 For $\xi = 0$, we recover the default case, as expected.
 We also have $\mathbf{k_1 = q_1 + \ldots + q_m}$, $\mathbf{k_2 = q_{m+1} + \ldots + q_n}$, $\mathbf{k = k_1 + k_2}$, $\mathbf{q_{ij} = q_i + q_j}$, and $F_1 = G_1 = 1$.

 In Appendix A, we explicitly present the form of the one-loop correction under this parametrization.

-On the other hand, non-linear interaction terms in the coupling function $Q$ are also commonly studied in the literature.
-In this context, such terms are particularly well suited for probing the impact of a non-linear perturbative treatment in IDE scenarios.
-Motivated by this, we introduce a phenomenological non-linear interaction term of the form:
+On the other hand, nonlinear interaction terms in the coupling function $Q$ are also commonly studied in the literature.
+In this context, such terms are particularly well suited for probing the impact of a nonlinear perturbative treatment in IDE scenarios.
+Motivated by this, we introduce a phenomenological nonlinear interaction term of the form:

-where \(\Gamma\) is the non-linear coupling constant in the dark sector, and \(\theta_m = \nabla \cdot \mathbf{v}_m\) denotes the divergence of the DM peculiar velocity.
-The background value of this interaction term vanishes by construction, since the spatial average of the peculiar velocity is zero at background level.
-Therefore, the purpose of this simple parameterization is to quantify interaction effects at the perturbative level only.
+where \(\Gamma\) is the nonlinear coupling constant in the dark sector (with units of volume per energy), and \(\theta_m = \nabla \cdot \mathbf{v}_m\) denotes the divergence of the DM peculiar velocity.